mkarneim/pojobuilder/README.md

 public @interface MyDefaultDirectives {
 }
 ```
-@MyDefaultDirectives is annotated by @GeneratePojoBuilder, which declares it as an default configuration annotation
+@MyDefaultDirectives is annotated by @GeneratePojoBuilder.
+This declares it as an default configuration annotation for @GeneratePojoBuilder.
-for @GeneratePojoBuilder.
-In this case a value for the element 'withName' is specified, which overrides the default name pattern.
+In this case a value for the element 'withName' is specified.

-Please note that your alias annotation *must be part of the source tree* where your annotated pojos exists.
-Otherwise the PojoBuilder Generator will not use it for configuring the code generation.
+It overrides the default name pattern.

-In order to use your default configuration annotation you have to place it on any Java element
+In order to use your default configuration annotation, you have to place it on any Java element
 next to the standard annotation @GeneratePojoBuilder:
 ```java
 @MyDefaultDirectives